+The international laboratory of experimental and behavioural economics was established in 2018 on the basis of the scientific and educational laboratory of experimental and behavioural economics.
 The International Laboratory for Experimental and Behavioural Economics will systematically inquire into how preferences on cooperation and competition and associated behaviours are distributed over a multitude of Russian regions.
-We will study the determinants of cooperative and competitive behaviour by means of laboratory experiments (involving a monetary tradeoff between cooperative and competitive behavior) and questionnaire data, and relate them to intra-national (inter-regional) and inter-national social and economic indicators.
+We will study the determinants of cooperative and competitive behaviour by means of laboratory experiments (involving a monetary tradeoff between cooperative and competitive behaviour) and questionnaire data, and relate them to intra-national (inter-regional) and inter-national social and economic indicators.
 Our starting point is the question whether collectivist values still prevail in the new, post-transitional society.
-Further, we look at how social preferences shape social norms regarding the behavior directed at Russians from the same or from other regions but also toward people from other countries.
+Further, we look at how social preferences shape social norms regarding the behaviour directed at Russians from the same or from other regions but also toward people from other countries.
 Unlike previous studies, our work will involve long-distance interactions of people from different regions of the country, as well as with foreign counterparts using broadband internet connection in real time, which may be viewed as a major methodological contribution.

 Gregory Chernov spent a two-months Internship at the Alfred-Weber-Institute for Economics at Heidelberg University, Germany

 Gregory Chernov, PhD student and member of International Laboratory for Experimental and Behavioral Economics got the opportunity to discuss his academic projects with research fellows of The Chair of Economic Theory during his internship.

 Heike Hennig-Schmidt participated in the Workshop "The Neoclassical Repair Shop and its Alternatives“ in honour of Werner Güth's 75th birthday at Berlin Social Science Center, February 2-3, 2019